bcgov/digital-trust-toolkit/credentials/credential-bc-petroleum-natural-gas-title.md

 [The Tenure and Resource Stewardship Branch](https://www2.gov.bc.ca/gov/content/industry/natural-gas-oil/petroleum-natural-gas-tenure) is the governing authority and party responsible for developing, maintaining and implementing the Governance Framework (GF).
 The contact for petitioners and relying parties of this GF during the pilot phase of the project is

+## 1.5.
+Administering Authority

+[Energy, Mines and Digital Trust (EMDT)](https://digital.gov.bc.ca/case-studies/emdt) is the Administering Authority on behalf the The Tenure and Resource Stewardship Branch during the pilot phase of development.

 * 	**Name:** Kyle Robinson
 * 	**Title:** Senior Strategic Advisor, Digital Trust Ecosystems
 * 	**Organization:** Brairtech Consulting Inc.
 * 	**Email:** kyle.robinson@brairtech.ca

-## 1.5.
-Administering Authority

-[Energy, Mines and Digital Trust (EMDT)](https://digital.gov.bc.ca/case-studies/emdt) is the Administering Authority on behalf the The Tenure and Resource Stewardship Branch during the pilot phase of development.

 ## 1.6 Purpose

-The Petroleum and Natural Gas Title Credential must be issued by EMLI (Ministry of Energy, Mines and Low Carbon Innovation) Tenure and Resource Stewardship Branch.
 The structure of the credential contains all information needed to fullfill a BC Petroleum and Natural Gas Title.
 These systems and governance will allow for a more trustworthy ecosystem.
-The purpose of this governance framework is to outline all rules associated with governance, issuance, vreification and revocation of the BC Petroleum and Natural Gas Title Credential.
+The purpose of this governance framework is to outline all rules associated with the BC Petroleum and Natural Gas Title Credential.

 ## 1.7 Scope